Ars-Digitale/java-21-study-guide/docs/module-01/instantiating-types.md

 ### 1. Declaring a Primitive

 **Declaring** a primitive type (as with reference types) means reserving space in memory for a variable of a given type, without necessarily giving it a value.

+> [!WARNING]
-Unlike primitives, whose size depends on their specific type (e.g., `int` vs `long`), reference types always occupy the same fixed size in memory — what varies is the size of the object they point to.
+> Unlike primitives, whose size depends on their specific type (e.g., `int` vs `long`), reference types always occupy the same fixed size in memory — what varies is the size of the object they point to.

 - Syntax examples for declaration only: